WJAL

-WJAL (channel 68) is a television station licensed to Silver Spring, Maryland, United States, serving the Washington, D.C., area as an affiliate of the Spanish-language network Altavision.
+WJAL (channel 68) is a television station licensed to Silver Spring, Maryland, United States, serving the Washington, D.C., area as an affiliate of the Spanish-language network AltaVision.
 Owned by Entravision Communications, it is sister to Washington-licensed WMDO-CD (channel 47).
 WJAL shares transmitter facilities with CBS affiliate WUSA (channel 9) on Wisconsin Avenue in the Tenleytown section of northwest Washington.

 History

 As a Hagerstown station

-Owned by Good Companion Broadcasting, a Christian non-profit organization, WJAL first broadcast on August 1, 1984, originally licensed to Hagerstown, Maryland, as that city's third television station (after WHAG-TV and WWPB).
-By virtue of being licensed to Hagerstown, which placed it in the Washington, D.C. television market, WJAL was the fourth independent station in that market (after WTTG, WDCA, and WCQR) and the first based outside the city proper.
-However, WJAL's offices were located in Chambersburg, Pennsylvania (within the Harrisburg market), and its original transmitter was located 15 mi west of Chambersburg and 85 mi northwest of Washington, atop Tuscarora Mountain near the town of McConnellsburg.
+Owned by Good Companion Broadcasting, a Christian non-profit organization, WJAL first broadcast on May 6, 1987, originally licensed to Hagerstown, Maryland, as that city's third television station (after WHAG-TV and WWPB).
+WJAL's offices were located in Chambersburg, Pennsylvania (within the Harrisburg market), and its original transmitter was located 15 mi west of Chambersburg and 85 mi northwest of Washington, atop Tuscarora Mountain near the town of McConnellsburg.

 WJAL was the Washington market's charter WB affiliate when the network launched on January 11, 1995.
-Six weeks later, The WB added WFTY (channel 50, now CW owned-and-operated station WDCW), based in Washington proper.
+Six weeks later, The WB added WFTY (channel 50, the former WCQR), based in Washington proper.
 As WJAL was not seen in Washington either over-the-air or on cable, both stations aired the network's programming.
 The station ended its WB affiliation on September 14, 1998, as Good Companion felt the network's programming did not fit with their desired family-friendly image.

-In August 2001, Good Companion sold WJAL-TV to Entravision for $10.3 million.
-The main impetus of the purchase of WJAL for Entravision was to attempt to move the station's license to Silver Spring, Maryland, as a replacement for its low-power WMDO-CA (now digital WMDO-CD), which at the time was a Univision affiliate.
+In August 2001, Good Companion sold WJAL-TV to Entravision Communications for $10.3 million.
+The main impetus of the purchase of WJAL for Entravision was to attempt to move the station's license to Silver Spring, Maryland, as a replacement for its low-power WMDO-CA, which at the time was a Univision affiliate.
 WJAL first attempted to move its then-proposed digital signal on channel 16 to Silver Spring in 2002.
 The application was denied as the Federal Communications Commission (FCC) determined local television service to Hagerstown would be unfairly affected.
 The proposed signal would also cause unacceptable interference to adjacent channel 17, which is used for public safety services in Washington.
 Entravision submitted an appeal in 2006, as it had changed WJAL's choice for its post-digital-transition channel from 16 to 39.
 By this time, the FCC had decided to stop considering the relocation of a station's city of license in preparation for the 2009 digital television transition.
 After the freeze, the FCC decided it would no longer support such a move and dismissed the application in 2012.
-Thus, WJAL continued to run a family-friendly English format for Hagerstown, a market with a low need for a Spanish-language outlet.
+Thus, WJAL continued to run a family-friendly English format for Hagerstown, a submarket with a low need for a Spanish-language outlet.